Occupational segregation in a Roy model with composition preferences

-The model also exhibits another type of tipping, through the disappearance of a weakly contrarian interior equilibrium.
-In figure~\ref{fig:noncorn}, a rise in type~$w$ labor participation leads to the disappearance of an equilibrium.
-We call this equilibrium weakly contrarian because type $w$ has comparative advantage in sector 1, i.e., $(r_{w}^{e}>r_{m}^{e})$, but the equilibrium is such that~$r_{w}^{*}<r_{m}^{*}$.
-When the weakly contrarian equilibrium disappears as type~$w$ labor force participation increases, the only remaining equilibrium is an interior equilibrium that reflects type~$w$'s comparative advantage in sector~$1$, i.e., such that~$r_{w}^{*}>r_{m}^{*}$.
+If~$r_w^e>r_m^e$ and initial female labor force participation is low, contrarian equilibria can also disappear as female labor force participation increases.
+The only remaining equilibrium is an interior equilibrium that reflects women's advantage in sector~$1$, i.e., such that~$r_{w}^{*}>r_{m}^{*}$.
 This provides an alternative mechanism for the rapid shifts in gender compositions for occupations such as bankers and insurance agents documented in \citet{Pan:2015}.